Published by : Bipin BaloniPublished on: July 5, 2021

 • Bend the other leg and place the foot on top of the opposite thigh.

-• Now comfortably try to place the upper heel as near as possible to the abdomen area.
+• Now, we comfortably try to place the upper heel as near as possible to the abdomen area.

-• Once all the above points done adjust your body and find your comfort.
+• Once all the above points are done, adjust your body and find your comfort.

-• Gently close your eyes and relax the whole body.
-Breath normally.
+• Gently close your eyes and relax your whole body.
+Breathe normally.

 Read MoreArdha Padmasana (Half Lotus Pose) – Steps, Precautions, Variations

-Padmasana is considered the highly recommended asana in meditation as it allows the body to naturally and completely steady for long periods of time.
+Padmasana is considered a highly recommended asana in meditation as it allows the body to naturally and completely steady for long periods of time.
 This pose holds the torso and head like a pillar with the legs as the firm foundation.
-This steadiness and calmness is the first step towards the real meditation.
+This steadiness and calmness are the first steps towards real meditation.

 Padmasana directs the flow of prana in the upward direction, heightening the experience of meditation.
 This posture has a relaxing effect on the nervous system.
 The breath becomes slow naturally, and muscular tension is decreased.